 Image Source: Pinterest

-You will spot the Tasklist usually on the left side of the Gantt chart.
-It corresponds with their particular task duration bar located at the centre of the screen.
+You will spot the Tasklist, usually on the left side of the Gantt chart.
+It corresponds with their particular task duration bar located at the center of the screen.

 Image Source: Dave Paradi

 It is certainly amongst the most crucial parts of the Gantt chart.
 It represents how long a particular task is scheduled for completion.